 - Hearst Castle

-You’ll likely fly into San Francisco if you’re coming from out of state.
+You’ll likely fly into San Francisco if you’re coming from out of state for your Big Sur drive.
 It’s worth it to spend a day or two in this city exploring before you drive south if you have time.
 You can either do a San Francisco to Big Sur day trip and drive back at night or choose to stay at a hotel further south.

 There’s the famous Golden Gate Bridge, which is best seen at sunrise or sunset in my opinion.
 Make sure to check out Fisherman’s Wharf by the water as well.
 If you have time, visiting Alcatraz Island is an eerie yet fun way to learn about an important part of history in the area.